Glossary

 See definition of avoided emissions.

-To contribute to the overall reduction of emissions, an organisation must reduce other stakeholders' emissions (Pillar B).
-It then assesses and increases its contributions to third parties' decarbonisation:
+To contribute to the overall reduction of emissions, an organisation shall reduce the emissions of others (Pillar B).
+It then assesses and increases its contributions to the decarbonisation of third parties:

-• Either through its distributed or sold products and services that substitute a more carbon-intensive solution for end customers
+• Either through its distributed or sold products and services that replace a higher-carbon solution at end customers

-• Or through financing emission reduction projects outside its value chain (purchase of certified emission reductions, direct equity stakes in low-carbon projects, low-carbon energy contracts under certain conditions, etc.)
+• Or through financing of emission reduction projects outside its value chain (purchases of certified emission reductions, direct equity stakes in low-carbon projects, low-carbon energy contracts under certain conditions, etc.)

 The Bilan Carbone® methodology does not address avoided emissions.